IuliiaKonovalova/school_app/README.md

 4. **SalesManager**

-Was created in order to provide more room for manipulation of the database and provide opportunities for the future developments.
+It was created in order to provide more room for manipulation of the database and provide opportunities for future developments.
 Users with the role of sales manager will be automatically assigned to this table.

 | Name          | Database Key  | Field Type    | Validation |
 | ------------- | ------------- | ------------- | ---------- |